 It is said life is all about making connections.
 Indeed.
 If we were not connected to the Source of All That Is, we would have no life.
 When we strengthen our connection with the Divine, through service and meditation, the return is a thousand fold.

 Around that time, I happened to be struggling with discipline in my own meditation practice.
 As I sat one day, I asked my guru, Her Holiness, Sai Maa Lakshmi Devi, what I needed to do to become more consistent in my practice.
 Without pause, the answer came.
 “Practice.
 The discipline comes through the practice.”
 Ask and it is given.
-The answer, whatever the question, always comes, when we can get quiet long enough to listen and hear what Higher Guidance, or our own soul, is attempting to convey.
+The answer, whatever the question, always comes, when we get quiet long enough to listen and hear what our inner guidance, our soul, is attempting to convey.